m-adisa/alx-higher_level_programming/README.md

-This begings the sprint 2 of the ALX SE program covering python, html, css, databases and more c programming.
+##This is the beginning of the ALX SE program (sprint 2)

+It covers:
+ - Python
+ - HTML
+ - CSS
+ - Databases
+ - Data structures and Algorithms
+ - more C programming.